-Missing Axle Key in a Husqvarna Lawn Tractor
+Missing Axle Key in a Lawn Tractor

 If you have recently changed your tire on your riding lawn tractor, you may have missed a small key that fell out of the axle.
 This key looks like a small narrow bar.
 It must be installed in order for the wheel to move.

-Tensioner Pulleys are often made from a hard plastic with a bearing in the center.
+Tensioner Pulleys are often made from hard plastic with a bearing in the center.
 The pulley can break or the bearing can fail on a Husqvarna lawn mower.
 If you find a bad pulley, replace it with a new one.
 Make sure the belt is securely around the pulleys and inside the belt keepers.

-Low Hydraulic Fluid Level or Old Hydraulic Oil in Your Husqvarna Mower
+Low Hydraulic Fluid Level or Old Hydraulic Oil

 It’s important to keep your transmission system performing at its best by regularly checking and servicing the transmission as required.
 Some transmission systems found in Husqvarna riding mowers are sealed and unserviceable.

 This means you cannot change the hydraulic oil.
-Refer to your operator’s manual to find whether or not you are required to perform regular service on your transmission.
+Refer to your operator’s manual to find out whether or not you are required to perform regular service on your transmission.

 If your Husqvarna mower has a serviceable transmission, consistent hydraulic oil changes at intervals recommended by Husqvarna must be completed.